In this article

 What were the grounds for divorce?

-Previously, you used to have to cite one of five grounds for divorce when trying to file for it.
+Before April 2022, you had to cite one of five grounds for divorce when filing your application.
 These were:

 - Adultery